Yvonne87/Quiz-App/README.md

   Below is a well documented explanation of the implemented features and necessary instructions for running the app:

-(1) Project Structure: This project is well strusctured and organised with clear directories for components, styles, and assets.Separate files were also created for HTML, CSS, and JavaScript.
+(1) Project Structure: This project is well structured and organised with clear directories for components, styles, and assets.Separate files were also created for HTML, CSS, and JavaScript.

 (2) HTML Structure: This project possesses a clear and well structured HTML, including sections for questions, options, and a submit button.

-(3) CSS Styling: This application application makes use of CSS to ensure a clean and user-friendly interface and aesthetics.
+(3) CSS Styling: This application makes use of CSS to ensure a clean and user-friendly interface and aesthetics.

 (4) JavaScript Logic: The Javascript functions were implemented to handle events like submitting answers, calculating scores, and displaying results.